 If, for example, you use a standard AST for a common law tenancy, this will not mean that somehow you have no tenancy at all.

-For example if a tenant with a resident landlord is served a notice to quit and takes legal advice on it, the tenant may not tell the legal adviser that the landlord lives in the same building.
-The adviser, not realising that this is a common law tenancy, particularly if the tenancy agreement appears to be for an AST, may then advise the tenant that the notice served is incorrect and tell him to defend the proceedings for possession.
+For example, if a tenant with a resident landlord is served a notice to quit and takes legal advice on it, the tenant may not tell the legal adviser that the landlord lives in the same building.
+The adviser, not realising that this is a common law tenancy, particularly if the tenancy agreement appears to be for an assured shorthold tenancy, may then advise the tenant that the notice served is incorrect and tell him to defend the proceedings for possession.

 Although the tenant will not succeed in his defence (assuming the landlord has got things right) the defence will cause delay and additional work for the landlord, and will probably cost him extra in legal fees.
 This would have been avoided if the tenancy agreement had stated clearly that the tenancy is not an AST because there is a resident landlord.
 The advisor would then have given the correct advice to the tenant.